donghyun0224/SCSC_Linux_2019/Presentation.md

 ### Entering the Boot Menu/Firmware Setup.

-- You might need to enter the Boot Menu/Firmware Setup to boot from the external devices(e.g. USB)
+- You might need to enter the Boot Menu/Firmware Setup to boot from the external devices(*e.g.*, USB)
 - Press a hotkey during the POST(when the logo displays) to enter the Boot Menu/Firmware Setup.
 - Hotkey differs from hardware to hardware(consult the manual).
 - Usually `F2`,`Del`,`F10` for the Setup, `F8`~`F12` for the Boot Menu.